-The Singapore version of the F1 Grand Prix will be welcoming its 7th edition this coming September.
+The Singapore version of the Formula One Grand Prix will be welcoming its 7th edition this coming September.
 After taking over from Singtel to be the title sponsor for the event, Singapore Airlines renewed its interest last year to continue hosting the event for the 3rd year in a row.
-Just what is it about the Singapore Grand Prix that sets it apart from the growing multitude of races sprouting around the world?
+Just what is it about the Singapore Formula One Grand Prix that sets it apart from the growing multitude of races sprouting around the world?

-One of the most successful element of the Grand Prix was the ambience of carnival that few hosts were able to replicate.
-From concerts by big-name-celebrities to local indies, Christmas-market like stalls to exhibition by sponsors, the Singapore Grand Prix offers more to visitors, or rather, has offerings that are bound to please every kind of visitors.
+One of the most successful element of the Formula One Grand Prix was the ambience of carnival that few hosts were able to replicate.
+From concerts by big-name-celebrities to local indies, Christmas-market like stalls to exhibition by sponsors, the Singapore Formula One Grand Prix offers more to visitors, or rather, has offerings that are bound to please every kind of visitors.

 Close To World Class Shopping & Lodging